 By default, Driver Commands subsystem variant is the Predictive Driver block.

 Implements wind and ground forces

-Implements controllers for engine control units (ECUs), transmissions, brakes, and active differentials
+Implements controllers for engine control units (ECUs), transmissions, anti-lock braking systems (ABS), and active differentials.

 Provides the vehicle trajectory, driver response, and 3D visualization